Fresh Resources for Web Designers and Developers (March 2020)

 Github CLI

-Github has recently announced its official CLI.
-This allows you to manage your Github repositories from the Terminal and that means you can possibly automate a few other stuff too.
-You can perform some tasks that you would usually do from their website, such as creating a Pull Request (PR), an Issue, and check their status.
+GitHub has recently announced its official CLI.
+This allows you to manage your GitHub repositories from the Terminal, which means you can possibly automate a few other things too.
+You can perform tasks that you would usually do from their website, such as creating a Pull Request (PR), an Issue, and checking their status.

 FullCalendar

-A JavaScript library to create a full-fledge calendar.
+A JavaScript library to create a full-fledged calendar.
 FullCalendar can render a calendar similar to what we see in Google Calendar but comes with more features and high customizability.
-Developers can easily incorporate it with some popular frameworks such as React.js, Vue.js, and Angular.
+Developers can easily incorporate it with popular frameworks such as React.js, Vue.js, and Angular.

 Aos

-A JavaScript library to animate content as they appear on the viewport.
+A JavaScript library to animate content as it appears in the viewport.
 It runs on Vanilla JavaScript without any external dependencies.
-Aos is shipped with API in a form of JavaScript and HTML which makes it quite flexible to integrate with any type of website.
+Aos is shipped with an API in the form of JavaScript and HTML, which makes it quite flexible to integrate with any type of website.

 Handsontable

 An advanced JavaScript library to create a data grid that looks and feels like a spreadsheet.
-It provides API that allows you to perform data binding, data validation, filtering, sorting and CRUD operations quite easily.
-It’s also compatible with popular frameworks like Vue, React and Angular.
+It provides an API that allows you to perform data binding, data validation, filtering, sorting, and CRUD operations quite easily.
+It’s also compatible with popular frameworks like Vue, React, and Angular.

 Must Watch JavaScript

 A collection of talks about JavaScript.
 It covers topics such as ES6, frameworks, client-side applications, JavaScript performance, tooling, and more.
-A great free source to brush-up your JavaScript skills.
+A great free source to brush up on your JavaScript skills.

 HeroIcons